kubermatic/docs/content/kubermatic/v2.17/cheat_sheets/etcd/etcd-launcher/_index.en.md

 $ kubectl apply -f kubermatic_config.yaml
 ```

-This will update the KPP Operator Deployment and enable etcd-launcher for all users clusters.
+This will update the KKP Operator Deployment and enable etcd-launcher for all users clusters.

 {{% notice note %}}
 Once the seed controller manager is reloaded, all users clusters will get upgraded to use etcd-launcher.
 In seed clusters with a large number of user clusters, this might take some time depending on the applied `-max-parallel-reconcile` value (default is 10).
 Refer to the [Prepare for Reconciliation Load]({{< ref "../../../tutorials_howtos/upgrading" >}}) section for more information.